AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/calc-column-types.md

 This type of calculated column returns the count of values on the many table *onto* the one table.

-In the example below, the dimension **Customer's lifetime number of canceled orders** is created on the **customers table** (with a filter for **orders.status**).
+In the example below, the dimension `Customer's lifetime number of canceled orders` is created on the `customers` table (with a filter for `orders.status`).

 ![](../../assets/many_to_one.gif){: width="699" height="351"}

 ### Sum {#sum}

-A sum calculated column is the sum of values on the "many" table onto the one table.
+A sum calculated column is the sum of values on the `many` table onto the one table.

-This can be used to create customer-level dimensions like **Customer's lifetime revenue**.
+This can be used to create customer-level dimensions like `Customer's lifetime revenue`.

 ### Min or Max {#minmax}

 A min or max calculated column returns the smallest or largest record that exists on the many side.

-This can be used to create customer-level dimensions like **Customer's first order date**.
+This can be used to create customer-level dimensions like `Customer's first order date`.

 ### Exists {#exists}

 An exists calculated column is a binary test determining the presence of a record on the many side.
 In other words, the new column will return a `1` if the path connects at least one row in each table, and `0` if no connection can be made.

 This type of dimension might determine, for example, if a customer ever purchased a particular product.
-Using a join between a _customers_ table and _orders_ table, a filter for a specific product, a dimension **Customer has purchased Product X?** can be built.
+Using a join between a `customers` table and `orders` table, a filter for a specific product, a dimension `Customer has purchased Product X?` can be built.

 ## Handy reference map {#map}